baeddavid/jds/README.md

 # Hash

 Hash data structures are structures that use a hash function.
-Due to the hash function, amortized time analysis is O(1).
+Due to the hash function, amortized time analysis for most methods is O(1).

-**NOTE** Please only use primitive values as of version 0.1.1.
-I need to fix it, but am too lazy right now.

-**NOTE 2** I need to refactor the hash function as it both doesn't work with objects and creates hash's that may be too large when enough variables are put in.
-If you want to contribute check out contribution guidlines.
+**NOTE** Hash now works with objects.
+It may have a few bugs, so please submit an issue if it isn't working correctly.

 ## Hash Set